que-ro/crypto_bot_farm/README.md

 # crypto_bot_farm
-Dream of being financially free and or just greedy?
+Dream of being financially free or just greedy?
 Let's go!
 This project is a miserable tentative of using machine learning without proper experience in the field.
 Have a strategy in mind?
 Let's code it and see in which kind of price history it grows the best.